Information that Must be Disclosed to UC Berkeley

 • Prior to start of research

-• When any changes occur
+• When any project changes occur

 • When requests for additional funding are submitted